cisba/cloudsignaturebot/README.md

 ## Requirements and Installation

 * Python3 >= 3.4.2
-* $pip install PyYaml requests flask python-telegram-bot Zeep python-magic
+* $pip3 install PyYaml requests flask python-telegram-bot Zeep python-magic
 * a PkBox server to process document signatures locally
 * Time4Mind ssl-client certificates to use webapi for strong authentication
 * signature certificates issued for your users on the Time4Mind platform